mattbostock/timbala/docs/configuration.md

 `--data-directory` | The directory where data should be stored for the local node.
 Will be created if it does not exist. | `./data`
-`--http-advertise-addr` | The host and port to advertise to peer nodes for HTTP communication | `localhost:9080` `--http-bind-addr` | The host and port to bind to for HTTP communication | `localhost:9080` `--peer-advertise-addr` | The host and port to advertise to peer nodes for gossip communication | `localhost:7946` `--peer-bind-addr` | The host and port to bind to for gossip communication | `localhost:7946` `--peers` | A list of peers to connect to to form a cluster; one peer per flag | No default `--log-level` | Logging verbosity level; one of `debug`, `info`, `warning`, `error` or `fatal` | `info`
+`--http-advertise-addr` | The host and port to advertise to peer nodes for HTTP communication | `localhost:9080` `--http-bind-addr` | The host and port to bind to for HTTP communication | `localhost:9080` `--gossip-advertise-addr` | The host and port to advertise to peer nodes for gossip communication | `localhost:7946` `--gossip-bind-addr` | The host and port to bind to for gossip communication | `localhost:7946` `--peers` | A list of peers to connect to to form a cluster; one peer per flag | No default `--log-level` | Logging verbosity level; one of `debug`, `info`, `warning`, `error` or `fatal` | `info`